Signs of Carpet Beetles and How to get Rid of Them

 Rather than getting rid of a pest infestation, it is better to prevent it.
 Here are a few tips that can save your home and furniture:

 - If you are bringing in any furniture or old clothing from a yard sale, treat it with heat.

-- Vacuum your furs, woollens, and furniture regularly.
+- Vacuum your furs, woolen, and furniture regularly.
 This will also help you eliminate lint, pet and human hair, dirt, and other organic debris, a magnet for carpet beetles.

-- Store your winter clothing like furs or woollens in air-tight bags or cedar closets.
+- Store your winter clothing like furs or woolens in air-tight bags or cedar closets.
 Cedar oil is a repellent for carpet beetles.

 - Make sure you clean under your furniture and other hard-to-reach places regularly.